urschrei/pyzotero/readme.md

 Because it's 2011, and I have no intention of using PHP for anything, let alone writing it, this is a first pass at implementing a Python wrapper for the [Zotero API][1].
 There's no use case as yet, since I'm not sure what's going to be the ultimate consumer of the returned data.
 Expect a lot of initial fragility, if not outright breakage.
 You'll require a user ID and access key, which can be set up [here][2].

 You'll require the [feedparser][3] module, which can be installed using pip, or downloaded directly from the site.
-Pip installation of some sort is forthcoming.
+Pip installation of some sort for the pyzotero module itself is forthcoming.

+# Installation #

+`pip install /path/to/pyzotero/dir`
+Example: `pip install ~/Downloads/pyzotero`

+I assume this will also work using `easy_install`, but I haven't tested it.

 # Usage #

 1. Create a new Zotero object:
+`from pyzotero import zotero`  or `import pyzotero.zotero as z` &c
-`zot = Zotero(user_id, user_key)`
+`zot = zotero.Zotero(user_id, user_key)`
 2. The following object methods are available:
     * `items_data()`: returns a list of dicts containing each **item's** data (author, title, publisher &c)
     * `gen_items_data()`: returns a generator object of dicts containing each **item's** data (author, title, publisher &c)
     * `collections_data()`: returns a list of dicts containing each **collection's** data (ID, title, number of subcollections)
     * `groups_data()`: returns a list of dicts containing each **group's** data (owner, title, total number of items)
     * `bib_items()`: returns a list containing HTML-formatted bibliography entries for each **item**.
 When calling this method, you may specify a `'style'` key in `params`, the value of which can be any valid Zotero Style Repository entry.
 Example: `'style': 'mla'`
 3. These methods should be called with the following arguments:
 `zot.items_data(api_request, {URL parameters}, {additional request parameters})`
     * `URL parameters` is an optional dict containing valid Zotero API parameters.
         * Example: `{'limit': 2, 'start': 37}`